-In the meantime our display pilot/s will provide some rather graceful flying which offers the chance for people to see and photograph this amazing little aeroplane and at the same time will show the slow handling characteristics of this immaculate Mk5 (XW324).
+Combined with aerobatic manoeuvres our display pilot/s will also provide some rather graceful flying which will offer the photographers amongst you the chance to take some amazing and evocative photographs of this amazing little aeroplane and at the same time will show the slow handling characteristics of this immaculate Mk5 (XW324).

 To see our pristine JP5 and those of our partner JP operators in action, click on the ‘air show’ tab to see where we are intending to display or, alternatively, to book your own display click on the ‘Jet Aerobatics’ link below and email us for a non-profit making quote.
 Jet Aerobatics are also available for static display.